energywebfoundation/ocn-node/examples/README.md

 use this version.

 Do the same for the next request in the directory, for retrieving version details.
-The response will contain an array of endpoints supported by the client.
+The response will contain an array of endpoints supported by the node.
 The one we are most interested in for now is the `credentials` module:

 ```
 {